12 Project Management Methodologies: Your Guide

 4. Use a pull approach.
 Deliver value as the customer requests it.
 This keeps the focus on delivering what the customer actually wants while eliminating time spent on features that might not be wanted or needed.

 5. Continuously improve.
-Always be seeking perfection by assessing the project regularly for ways to reduce waste and enhance value.
+Always seek perfection by assessing the project regularly for ways to reduce waste and enhance value.

 The focus on waste elimination makes Lean a natural fit for more traditional manufacturing projects.
 But it can also be effective in other industries, particularly when you want to keep the focus of development on the customer first.